truptichopadar/CollegeManagentSystem/README.md

-# CollegeManagentSystem
+# CollegeManagementSystem
-This repository is for learning purpose for creating website.
+Website for managing information of students, teachers and college.